 When people stop using birth control, they may experience side effects, including irregular menstrual cycles, cramping, acne, and weight changes.

-There has been little research into the adverse effects of discontinuing birth control, but anecdotal reports suggest that some people experience health issues and physical changes.
+There has been little research into the adverse effects of discontinuing birth control, but anecdotal reports suggest some people experience health issues and physical changes.

 Stopping any form of hormonal birth control removes external sources of progesterone or progesterone and estrogen.
 This changes the levels of these hormones in the body, which can cause temporary side effects.